pwalczyszyn/Backbone.Force/README.md

 ### Description

-**Backbone.Force** is a plugin for [Backbone.js](http://backbonejs.org/) library that enables Force.com connectivity.
-It extends Model and Collection types from Backbone.js
+**Backbone.Force** is a plugin that enables Force.com connectivity to [Backbone.js](http://backbonejs.org/) Model and Collection types.

+In the back it uses [forcetk](https://github.com/developerforce/Force.com-JavaScript-REST-Toolkit) library provided by Salesforce.com team.

 ### Demo